scriptsharks/scriptsharks.source/docs/0x30 Resources/Software/Virtual Machines/00 Background.md

 * Multiple virtualized networks can be configured between guests on a single machine.
 * VMs can be cloned and moved between machines.
 * VMs can be run on cloud services, reducing the need for expensive local hardware and complicated upkeep.

+# Which is Best?

+For the purposes of malware design and analysis, we advise the use of VMs over Live CDs/USBs, dual-booting, and full-disk installs, as they offer the most flexibility and control.
+However, there are some reasons and situations for which Live CDs/USBs are preferable:

+* Some systems, such as macOS, cannot easily be virtualized.
+* Live CDs/USBs are better-suited for forensic analysis of physical hardware, such as infected hard drives.
+* Some specialized hardware cannot easily be eulated or passed through to a VM.